elgc/Market_Segmentation/README.md

 Recency and Frequency are in days.
 Sales in Dollars.

 **Cluster analysis** is a statistical method used to group similar objects into respective categories.
 It is also known as segmentation analysis, taxonomy analysis, or clustering.
-When these groups are clearly defined, a marketing team can target clusters of customers with cluster with tailored, targeted strategies.
+When these groups are clearly defined, a marketing team can target clusters of customers with tailored, targeted strategies.